-But as we're dealing with health information and location data – that wearable tech is often criticised for being a sinkhole of personal privacy – we trawled the terms and conditions and privacy policies for the bestselling wearable tech kit.
+But as we're dealing with health information and location data – wearable tech is often criticised for being a sinkhole of personal privacy – we trawled the terms and conditions and privacy policies for the bestselling wearable kit.

 The rest is a confusing ramble through each company's approach to personal, anonymous, aggregated and combined data and safe use.

 If you don't see your wearable listed, let us know in the comments as we will be adding companies to the list.
 Another note: we've added the dates, where provided, of the policies and these might be updated in the future.
 There might also be some variation from country to country.
 Most of the policies referred to are US and/or UK.

 - Fitbits are not medical devices and you should consult your doctor before you start using one

 - PurePulse heart rate tracking may cause problems if you have an existing heart condition

 - Fitbit uses anonymous data about non-paying users in its Premium services

 - You can use Fitbit if you're over 13